DataStax-Academy/ac201-labs/lab08-multiple-clustering-columns/steps/step01.md

 You should see the restaurants grouped by `cuisine`.
 In addition to the grouping, the restaurants are sorted by `rating` and then `name`.

-Now you can query on the clustering columns and sice they are ordered, you can do *order* or *range* queries.
+Now you can query on the clustering columns and since they are ordered, you can do *order* or *range* queries.

-✅ Find the least expensive sushi restaurant with a ratig of 5
+✅ Find the least expensive sushi restaurant with a rating of 5
 ```
  SELECT * FROM restaurants
    WHERE cuisine='sushi' AND rating = 5